Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> However difficult life may seem, there is always something you can do and succeed at.
+> Pleasure is always derived from something outside you, whereas joy arises from within.

 <!-- QUOTE_END -->